 This is getting more interesting by the day.

-We'll have full coverage of all of this tonight on Hannity on the Fox News Channel.
+We'll have full coverage of all of this tonight on Hannity on the Fox News channel.

-Uh, we'll have Jonathan and Danielle uh joining us.
+We'll have Jonathan and Danielle joining us.

-We'll get to that and much, much more as we continue.
+Jonathan, a former FBI agent, we'll get to that and much, much more as we continue.

 It's the Sean Hannity Show.